tutanck/Regina/README.md

 ### Client side

-> import [socket.io client](https://socket.io/blog/) and follow these instructions :
+> Import [socket.io client](https://socket.io/blog/) and follow these instructions :
 1. create a socket instance with the regina server address :
 * `var socket = io('http://localhost:3009/');`
 2. send requests to the regina server using one of these type of requests :